-Under the guidance of their faculty advisor, externs must complete a substantial research paper of at least 12,000 words on an approved topic relevant to the organization's work.
+Under the guidance of their faculty advisor, externs must complete a substantial research paper of at least 7,500 words on an approved topic relevant to the organization's work.
 Externs must submit at least one draft to their advisor before submitting the final paper.
+The paper may fulfill the Upper-Level Writing Requirement.